Steven Strauss and Lise Wilson Cardiomyopathy Center

 UC San Diego Health has established itself as a health care destination and leader in the field of cardiomyopathy, one of just five medical centers in California designated as a center of excellence by the Hypertrophic Cardiomyopathy Association.
 This new center has further solidified our ability to deliver transformative care to the people who need it most.
 Research objectives at the center are anticipated to include:

-• Determining the trajectory of disease in patients with genetic cardiomyopathies using pluripotent stem cells, animal models of disease and clinical data
+- Determining the trajectory of disease in patients with genetic cardiomyopathies using pluripotent stem cells, animal models of disease and clinical data

-• Developing novel strategies for modulating aberrant pathways central to the pathobiology of cardiomyopathy.
+- Developing novel strategies for modulating aberrant pathways central to the pathobiology of cardiomyopathy.

-These strategies may include small molecules as well as cell and gene therapies
+These strategies may include small molecules as well as cell and gene therapies - Identifying how cell metabolism and autophagy lead to myocyte hypertrophy and cell death

 The Power to Make a Difference

-The Steven M. Strauss and Lise N. Wilson Center for Cardiomyopathy is the first of its kind in the region.
+The Steven Strauss and Lise Wilson Cardiomyopathy Center is the first of its kind in the region.
 With your support, we can continue to accelerate and scale Dr. Adler's important work and leadership in the treatment of cardiomyopathy.
 It is a new era of health care where his work can be a blueprint for future personalized therapies.
 With our relationship with local pharmaceutical companies, there is potential for the National Institutes of Health to award grants to further this work as well, meaning that your investment can help secure additional funding in the future.

 Dr. Adler is currently working in a virtual incubator, but the center’s partnerships are growing globally, with collaborations with teams in Italy, Germany and Israel, to name a few.
 Private philanthropy will play a key role in allowing us to drive research and clinical care with the potential to make a real and lasting difference for patients with cardiomyopathy around the world.